Florida Senate Bill 254 (2023): Legislation

 Early drafts of the bill differed on whether, in the case that a custodial parent received gender-affirming care, a child could be seized from their family.

 Impact on transgender rights and healthcare providers

 The law requires transgender patients over the age of 18 to be provided an informed consent form provided by the State of Florida, requiring that consent must be written and "in the same room" as the provider.
 All "sex reassignment prescriptions or procedures" must be prescribed only by physicians.
 Renewals are allowed for previous lawful prescriptions, but any new prescription or procedure must follow the new guidelines.
 Since the majority of transgender care in the state of Florida is provided either through tele-health or by nurse practitioners/APPs, the law had an immediate and significant impact on the provision of adult transgender care in the state.

 Additionally, health care providers were required to explicitly state that they could not provide gender-affirming treatment to minors; if medical providers did not provide this statement, they could lose their license.

+Following the implementation of SB 254, studies have highlighted the challenges transgender patients face in accessing gender-affirming care.
+A study of transgender and nonbinary young adults in Florida found that participants reported difficulties accessing gender-affirming care, particularly hormone therapy.
+The legislation required transgender and nonbinary people seeking gender-affirming medical treatment to have an in-person appointment with a physician and sign a consent form before receiving treatment.
+Although the law was signed in May 2023, the required consent form for adult patients was not released until August 22, 2023.
+The form stated gender-affirming medical treatment is based on "limited, poor-quality research," suggesting the benefits may not outweigh the risks.
+Additionally, some participants reported canceled appointments, delays in treatment, and difficulties obtaining prescription refills.

+Healthcare providers have also expressed concerns that legislation restricting gender-affirming care could affect their ability to provide treatment in aligned with established standards of care and evidence-based practices.
+A study of healthcare providers found that nearly all participants were concerned that legislation banning gender-affirming care for transgender adolescents could negatively affect their mental health, including increasing the risk of suicidal ideation and suicide.
+Another study found that transgender and nonbinary youth who initiated puberty blockers or gender-affirming hormones had 60% lower odds of depression and 73% lower odds of suicidality over a 12-month period compared with those who had not initiated these interventions.